The extension problem for graph $C^*$-algebras: The outstanding case

 To prove Theorem \ref{takeshitheor} we need the following auxiliary results.
-The first result, which is a variation of \cite[Proposition 4.8]{setkmtjw:rking}, will allow us to glue together two graphs representing $H_1,G_1,F_1$ and $H_3,G_3,F_3$, respectively.
-Note that in \cite[Proposition 4.8]{setkmtjw:rking}, it is assumed $n_1 <\infty$ and $\mathbf{n} \in \Z^{n_1}$ in the proposition below is given by $\mathbf 1$.
-The second result will allow us to realize $\Sigma H_2$ by finding an AF graph $C^*$-algebra with the scale adjusted to our needs.
+The first result, which is a generalization of \cite[Proposition~4.8]{setkmtjw:rking}, will allow us to glue together two graphs representing $H_1,G_1,F_1$ and $H_3,G_3,F_3$, respectively.
+Note that in \cite[Proposition~4.8]{setkmtjw:rking}, it is assumed $n_1 <\infty$, and $x \in \Z^{n_1}$ in the proposition below is given by $\mathbf 1$.
+The version given below also corrects a number of regrettable typos in the statement of \cite[Proposition~4.8]{setkmtjw:rking}.